 The research is there but ‘who’s listening’ in internal communication?

 I’ve been intrigued by the research being done by Dr Kevin Ruck, Mike Pounsford and Howard Krais into employee listening.
-If you haven’t seen this, do take a look because it is an outstanding piece of work, and you can participate in the last phase of the research by responding to this global practitioner survey.
+If you haven’t seen this, do take a look because it is an outstanding piece of work.

 For me their ‘Who’s listening’ report published back in 2019, and the recent 2020 update to this, exposed a massive deficiency in internal communication practice.
 Most of us don’t listen to employees regularly, know how to do this properly, or have the sponsorship and interest of leadership teams to spur us on to prioritise it in our day to day work.